Frequently Asked Questions

 Although it may be difficult to complete a non-social science major, in some cases it is possible.
-Consult the major requirements on the GS websiteto ascertain whether a particular major can be completed in two years (in addition to Core requirements).
+Consult the Majors and Concentrations page on the GS website to ascertain whether a particular major can be completed in two years (in addition to Core requirements).

-No. The Columbia engineering program is administered by the School of Engineering and Applied Science rather than the School of General Studies, and given the structure of the engineering degree requirements, it is not possible to complete an engineering major in the final two years at Columbia.
+No. Given the structure of the engineering degree requirements, it is not possible to complete an engineering major in the final two years at Columbia.

-Students who wish to earn both a liberal-arts bachelor’s degree and an engineering degree may wish to consider the Combined Plan, offered by the School of Engineering and Applied Science.
+Students who wish to earn both a liberal arts bachelor’s degree and an engineering degree from Columbia may wish to consider the Combined Plan offered by the Fu Foundation School of Engineering and Applied Science.